- The average cost of car insurance for a 65-year-old driver in Texas is $1,799 per year for a full coverage policy.

 Cheapest car insurance companies for seniors in Texas

-Below are the cheapest, full-coverage car insurance rates in Texas for drivers at various ages:
+Here are the most affordable full coverage car insurance rates in Texas for drivers of different ages:

 - Overall cheapest car insurance for seniors over 60: Texas Farm Bureau, $89 per month.